lesbaa/next-js-boilerplate/README.md

 ## Getting going

+This project uses yarn as a dependency manager.

-To run the dev environment: `npm run dev` and go to `http://localhost:8080`
+To run the dev environment: `yarn dev` and go to `http://localhost:8080`

 To run the dev environment in https mode follow the instructions below and then `npm run dev:https` and go to `https://localhost:8080`
 Redux dev tools freaks out on mobile browsers, to run without redux dev tools `npm run dev:no-redux`

 This app uses [next.js](https://github.com/zeit/next.js/) to render the React app server side and serve this to the client along with the application bundle.

-Use `npm install` to install all dependencies
+Use `yarn install` to install all dependencies
-Use `npm add <pkg>` to add a package to your dependencies.
+Use `yarn add <pkg>` to add a package to your dependencies.
 Use the `--dev` flag for devDependencies.

 Debugging on a non-chrome browser?
-`npm install -g react-devtools`
+`yarn global add react-devtools`
 `react-devtools`

 This app requires development on node v8.0+